 The twelth Coger Hall of Fame inductee is Frank Tuttle for his several collections of short stories ( Wistril Compleat, Anthology 1: The Far Corners, On The Road, Mallara and Burn); his novella (Passing the Narrows); and various short stories published in diverse places.
 While Frank has also been honored by us multiple times for his Markhat series and his Young Adult series, this award was for his short stories, which show the wide range of his talent.
 (2014)

-Who will be the thirteenth Coger Hall of Fame inductee?
+Who will be the next Coger Hall of Fame inductee?
 What sort of tale(s) will they offer to us?
-Check back here in 2015 to see.
+Check back here in 2016 to see.

 Return to the Darrell Awards main page: Home